Ferrum3D/Ferrum3D/README.md

 cmake -B Build -S .
 ```

-If you use Visual Studio, you can now open the solution in `Build/Ferrum3D.sln`
+If you're using Visual Studio, you can now open the solution in `Build/Ferrum3D.sln`
 and build it.